G: English

-There remain widely used a few English words of non-Romance origin where g is hard followed by e or i (get, give, gift), and very few in which g is soft though followed by a such as gaol, which since the 20th century is almost always written as "jail".
+There remain widely used a few English words of non-Romance origin where g is hard followed by e or i (get, give, gift, gig, girl, giggle), and very few in which g is soft though followed by a such as gaol, which since the 20th century is almost always written as "jail".
+The word fungi, although from Romance origin, is pronounced with a hard g.

 The double consonant gg has the value /ɡ/ (hard g) as in nugget, with very few exceptions: /d͡ʒ/ in exaggerate and veggies and dialectally /ɡd͡ʒ/ in suggest.

 The digraph dg has the value /d͡ʒ/ (soft g), as in badger.
 Non-digraph dg can also occur, in compounds like floodgate and headgear.